 For the development of this project, we will be using the Unity game engine.
 This platform is highly versatile, and can directly build applications for “+25 leading platforms” (Unity, 2023), including our target platforms (IOS and Android), with very little variation in the build process.
 This is method is far superior to using platforms such as Android Studio and XCode, because it means that we only have to create the application once.
 Once the app is developed, it can be deployed to both platforms by simply changing the Build settings.
 This is particularly important when working on a team with varying skillsets, because the learning curve for each person to adopt two new platforms is too great for this task.
-Although engines such as Unreal and Godot have similar perks, Unity has been selected for it’s “low entry threshold” (Unity, 2023), and its $0 price tag.
-Unity also has a feature called PlayerPrefs, which allows data to easily be stored.
+Although engines such as Unreal and Godot have similar perks, Unity has been selected for its’ “low entry threshold” (Unity, 2023), and its $0 price tag.
+Unity also has a feature called ‘PlayerPrefs’, which allows data to easily be stored.
 This eliminates any variations in file management between IOS and android, as well as PC which will be used regularly for testing development versions of this app.
 Any data stored in PlayerPrefs is also persistent across updates, meaning the user can confidently update their app without fear of losing records.
-All of these features are facilitated using .NET infrastructure (C#), which is regularly updated and document by Microsoft, making it a reliable and easy to learn.
-As C# is a low level language with very flexible, simple abstraction, it is perfect for effectively handling complex data classes, which is key to smooth, correct, and expandable functionality of this app.
+All of these features are facilitated using .NET infrastructure (C#), which is regularly updated and documented by Microsoft, making it reliable and easy to learn.
+As C# is a low-level language with very flexible, simple abstraction, it is perfect for effectively handling complex data classes, which is key to smooth, correct, and expandable functionality of this app.
 While Unity is packed with many great beginner-friendly features, “You won’t find any structured UI in this engine like in others” (Neurosys, n.d.).
 This means that a large portion of development will go toward developing and refining quality UI features, using the limited UI Toolkit that Unity provides.
 As outlined in Unity’s platform documentation (Unity, n.d.), “in the current release, UI Toolkit does not have some features” which were included in superseded Toolkits.
-From our experience here at DualCab, the Unity UI building features are not only lacking in some ways, but are far inferior to toolkits provided in platforms such as Xcode.
+From our experience here at Quick Quotes Calculator, the Unity UI building features are not only lacking in some ways, but are far inferior to toolkits provided in platforms such as Xcode.
 This will be the greatest challenge in using the Unity platform.
 The only part of this project that will not be completed in Unity will be the graphics, as it has no image or vector manipulation features.
 All image processing will be handled using Gimp or Photoshop (for bitmap), and Inkscape or Illustrator (for vector).
 While Gimp and Inkscape are great free open-source options, some team members may choose to use Photoshop or Illustrator.
 This choice come down to nothing more than the personal preference of each team member, as both alternatives have equivalent functionality.
 Finally, a GitHub repository will be used to contribute and track project changes amongst all members of the group.
 This repository should be set to private, as only the source files will be available here, and we do not wish for anyone else to be able to access these.

+Skills